JSBmanD/docs/pages/activity-reports-analytics/paid-ads-analytics.md

 ![image](/_assets/img/pages/analytics/paid-ads3.png)

+[block:callout]
+{
+  "type": "info",
-!!! info "Available Compare By Dimensions for SANs"
-    Self-Attributing Networks (SANs) do not always support all of the dimensions available in your Branch analytics.
-Please refer to the following table when using Compare by dimensions.
+  "title": "Available Compare By Dimensions for SANs", "body": "Self-Attributing Networks (SANs) do not always support all of the dimensions available in your Branch analytics.
+Please refer to the following table when using Compare by dimensions."
+}
+[/block]

     |                     | <notranslate>**Facebook**</notranslate>    | <notranslate>**Google**</notranslate>      | <notranslate>**Apple Search Ads**</notranslate> | <notranslate>**Snap**</notranslate>        |
     |---------------------|-------------|-------------|------------------|-------------|